Fractured Magic: Chapter Sixteen

 Maebhe shook her head.
 “Only Roman, but Ivey patched him up.
 You’d think stitches couldn’t be worse than being stabbed through the hand, but the way Roman whined about it, you’d never know.”

 Roman wrinkled his nose and waved a bandaged hand.
-The bruise around his eye had darkened, but beyond that, he seemed whole.
-He’d even changed shirts, no longer stained crimson.
-Still, Dinara couldn’t bear to look at him long, so she followed Maebhe into the sitting room.
-There, she found the blond orinian spread on Ivey’s couch, fast asleep on the other’s shoulder.
-Maebhe, blanket and all, shuffled over to them and dropped onto the sofa on the dark-haired orinian’s other side.
+The bruise around his eye deepened to a dark purple, but beyond that, he seemed hale and whole.
+He’d even changed into something less blood-stained, but Dinara still followed Maebhe into the sitting room so she wouldn’t have to look at him.
+There, she found their escapees, Maebhe’s brother fast asleep on the other’s shoulder.
+Maebhe, blanket and all, shuffled over to their sofa and curled up on the dark-haired orinian’s other side.

 “Wasn’t there another one?”
-Dinara whispered to Roman.
+Dinara asked.
 She’d been distracted with the escape, but it would have been impossible not to notice the faerie with the group.

 “Drys is bathing.
-Their wings were in a state,” Roman answered.
+Their wings were in a state,” Roman answered, leaning in the doorway behind her.
 “I was about to go buy supplies for their journey, while we wait.”

 “I’ll help,” Dinara offered.
 She’d been so eager to get back to Ivey’s, but now she couldn’t wait to leave.

-“Thank you, but we can’t afford to pay you back,” the dark-haired orinian said, craning her neck as much as she could to look at them.
+“We can’t pay you back,” the dark-haired orinian said.
 She was short and delicate, different from the twins all the way down to her birthmarks.

 Roman waved a hand, already taking out his pocketbook and passing Ivey a few laminate bills.
-“Don’t worry about it, Ide.
+“Don’t worry about it.
 Ivey, do you have pen and paper?
-We can make a list.”
+I can make a list.”

-After Ivey retrieved his stationary and they had their shopping list, Dinara and Ivey were ready to go.
+Once they had their shopping list in hand, Dinara and Ivey departed.
 They spent half the walk in silence, the awkwardness building between them until Ivey finally asked, “So, pardon my asking, but are you and Aim...?”

 “That’s his name.”